Graduate Program Course Listing

 Quantitative analysis and display of spatial and time-series data; filters; spectral analysis; covariance; coherence; confidence intervals; goodness-of-fit; optimal interpolation of unequally spaced data; empirical orthogonal functions; and harmonic analysis.
 Practical exercises using Matlab to analyze data from marine and environmental instruments, satellites, and climatologies.
 Communicating quantitative results to an audience.

 Chant, Wilkin.
 Prerequisites: Calculus, differential equations, linear algebra.
-Next offered Spring 2017.
+Offered in alternate years.
+Next offered Spring 2021.

 |16:712:693,694 Independent Study in Oceanography (BA,BA)|